Classical Guitar Technique: Essential Exercises, Scales, and Arpeggios (PDF)

 - Triadic Arpeggios

-- Part 3 - Slurs, Finger Independence, and Stretch
+- Lessons for Part 3 - Slurs, Finger Independence, and Stretch

 - Slur Exercises (Hammer-ons, Pull-offs)